 The recent Times of India headline ‘Over 28 million applicants are expected to appear for 90,000 jobs offered by the Indian Railways this year’ essentially captures how dismal citizens are walking pillar to post in search of employment.

 According to the Labour Bureau Statistics, India has become the nation of most unemployed in the world.
-Unemployment is the biggest challenge in the face of developing India and reflects the socio-economic health of the country.
+Unemployment is the biggest challenge in the face of developing India and reflects the socio-economic status of the country.
 Contrary to government claims, current average unemployment rate is 3.52% and it is expected to inflate if the problem continues to be glossed over as projected by the International Labour Organisation.

 It was earlier believed that growth provides all answers to the unemployment issues facing the nation.
 However, as the sixth largest and the fastest growing economy of the world with a highest seen growth rate of 8.2% in the past two years, as reported by the World Bank data, the Indian economy indicates a healthy performance.
 However, coupling this with the fact that 30% of India’s working age population (15-29 years) is NEET (Not in Employment, Education or Training), proves that growth and employment do not go hand in hand.
 This phenomenon is popularly called jobless growth.